The localization process diagram

 What steps should your localization process have?

-To create your localization process outline, start by writing down the path your copy takes, from the moment it’s created to the moment it’s seen by users in your target market.
+To create your localization process, start by writing down the path your copy takes from the moment it’s created to the moment it’s seen by users in your target market.
 Highlight every friction or turning point – those will be your main phases.

 Your localization process should be designed for your needs, but it’s likely to include the following steps:

 Start by sitting down with your team to determine what features or materials will be included in the current localization round.
-This is your chance to consider what you’re hoping to achieve and define key metrics for success.
+This is also your chance to consider what you’re hoping to achieve, define key metrics for success, and plan how long the process will take.

 Once you get your localization cycle going, carve out some time to review what you’ve learned from previous rounds.
 By leaning on past experiences, you’ll be able to keep tweaking and improving your process over time.